SirFrancisBillard/lua-projects/industrial/lua/README.md

 - Prod - The product made after the refining process.
 - Tim - The time taken to refine items, must have adequate power to do so.
 - Pow - Power used per second of refining.
 Items will pause in their refining process if not enough power is given.
+-
+### Engine Data
+Engines use different types of fuel to produce power.
+They require said fuel to produce power, and will not do anything when not powered.
+Adding fuel only increases the amount of time the engine will run, with no effect on the engine's speed.
+This function returns 3 values:
+- IsEng - Is this entity an engine?
+If not, no other values need be returned.
+- Fuels - A table of items that can be used as fuel
+- Times - A table of how long fuels of matching keys to the Fuels table will make the engine run for (in seconds).

+Example:
+function ENT:EngineData()
+	return true, {"industrial_fuel", "industrial_gold"}, {10, 50}
+end

+### Miner Data
+Miners use power to generate varying amounts of materials over time.